On the Maximum Number of Non-Confusable Strings Evolving Under Short Tandem Duplications: Confusability of strings in the -tandem-duplication channel

-\subsection{Confusability of strings in the $ (\leqthree) $-tandem-duplication channel}
+\section{Confusability of strings in the $ (\leqthree) $-tandem-duplication channel}

-In this subsection we note a simple fact about the confusability of strings in a given descendant cone $ D^*(\myx) $, the main point of which is to establish Lemma \ref{thm:desc}.
-For a further study of combinatorial and algorithmic aspects of confusability in the $ ({\leqslant\!2}) $- and $ (\leqthree) $-tandem-duplication channel, see \cite{chee}.
+In this section we demonstrate several facts about the evolution of strings under tandem duplications of length $ \leqthree $, the main point of which is to derive an upper bound on the maximum number of pairwise non-confusable strings in a given descendant cone $ D^*(\myx) $ (Proposition~\ref{thm:desc}).
+For a further study of combinatorial and algorithmic aspects of confusability in the $ ({\leqslant\!2}) $- and $ (\leqthree) $-tandem-duplication channels, see \cite{chee}.

+The following lemma states that a set of pairwise non-confusable strings, all of which are $ 1 $-descendants of a given string $ \myx $, can have at most two elements.
+The proof also illustrates the conditions under which two non-confusable strings may be obtained after applying different mutations on $ \myx $ (see \eqref{eq:dupltypes} ahead).